-We are funded by the Foreign, Commonwealth & Development Office (FCDO) through their Partnerships for Development (P4D) programme.
-This programme facilitates and supports peer-to-peer development partnerships between UK public sector institutions and those in developing countries.
-We typically work with organisations that are involved in acquiring, interpreting, managing and disseminating geological data, such as other geological surveys.
+We were funded by the Foreign, Commonwealth & Development Office (FCDO) through their Partnerships for Development (P4D) programme.
+This programme facilitated and supported peer-to-peer development partnerships between UK public sector institutions and those in developing countries.
+We typically worked with organisations that are involved in acquiring, interpreting, managing and disseminating geological data, such as other geological surveys.

-Under P4D, we have developed strong partnerships in Sierra Leone, Kenya, Tajikistan, the Kyrgyz Republic and Ghana.
-We are actively working to develop partnerships in other countries, including Rwanda and Zimbabwe.
+Under P4D, we developed strong partnerships in Sierra Leone, Kenya, Tajikistan, the Kyrgyz Republic and Ghana.

-In response to the Kenyan Government recognising the need to improve access by investors to the geoscience data and information holdings of the ministry through its Directorate of Geological Surveys (DGS), we are providing technical assistance to the Kenyan Ministry of Petroleum and Mining as it establishes its National Geodata Centre (GDC).
-This will enhance the ability of the DGS to conduct research to determine Kenya’s mineral potential and to safeguard the country’s geoscientific data into the future.
+In response to the Kenyan Government recognising the need to improve access by investors to the geoscience data and information holdings of the ministry through its Directorate of Geological Surveys (DGS), we provided technical assistance to the Kenyan Ministry of Petroleum and Mining as it establishes its National Geodata Centre (GDC).
+This enhanced the ability of the DGS to conduct research to determine Kenya’s mineral potential and to safeguard the country’s geoscientific data into the future.

-We are working with the State Committee for Industry, Energy and Subsoil Use (SCIESU) to assist in making the Kyrgyz Republic’s extractive and geohazard data more available, both internally and externally.
+We worked with the State Committee for Industry, Energy and Subsoil Use (SCIESU) to assist in making the Kyrgyz Republic’s extractive and geohazard data more available, both internally and externally.

-Our partnership in Tajikistan, with the Main Department of Geology, covers similar themes.
+Our partnership in Tajikistan, with the Main Department of Geology, covered similar themes.

-In Ghana, we are developing a partnership with the Ghana Geological Survey Authority, supporting them through capacity building around geological data management, geological skills and laboratories.
+In Ghana, we developed a partnership with the Ghana Geological Survey Authority, supporting them through capacity building around geological data management, geological skills and laboratories.